mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Trusting that I could implement the rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.

 To do this I setup a simple loopback scene in Unity with 360 simulated cubes that fell from the sky into a large pile in front of the player.
-These cubes represent the authority side, and another identical set of cubes to the right act as the non-authority side they would be synchronized to.
+The cubes in front of the player represent the authority side, and another identical set of cubes to the right act as the non-authority side they would be synchronized to.
 The goal: keep the simulation on the right in sync with the simulation in front of the player.

 _(diagram showing synchronization from left to right)_